Terms of Service

 - 5 Prices and Shipping

-(1) All prices stated on the provider's website include the applicable statutory sales tax, unless otherwise stated.
+(1) All prices quoted on the provider's website include the applicable statutory sales tax, unless otherwise stated.

 (2) The corresponding shipping costs are given to the customer in the order form and are to be borne by the customer, unless the customer makes use of his right of withdrawal.

 (3) On the occasion of special campaigns, the provider occasionally offers free shipping, which is shown separately on the website.
-Free shipping can be tied to certain conditions (e.g. minimum order value).
+Free shipping can be linked to certain conditions (e.g. minimum order value).

 (4) The goods are dispatched by post.
 The provider only bears the shipping risk if the customer is a consumer.

 (5) In the event of a cancellation, the customer has to bear the direct costs of the return.
-In deviation from this, the customer does not bear any shipping costs if the ordered goods have been delivered incorrectly or defective.
+Deviating from this, the customer does not bear any shipping costs if the ordered goods have been delivered incorrectly or defective.

 (2) The customer can change the payment method saved in his user account at any time.